Wubong: Don't know mind

-Perseverance and direction of our Zen practice
+Perseverance and direction of Zen practice

-Zen Master Wu Bong's teaching style was clear and simple, but at the same time very sharp.
-He would always point out the importance of Zen practice, which gives us the attainment of truth and a clear direction.
+Zen Master Wu Bong's teaching style was simple, but at the same time very sharp.
+He pointed out the importance of Zen practice to give one attainment of truth and a clear direction.

-What is truly important is why we do things.
 One of Zen Master Wu Bong’s often heard teachings is on decision making.

 He used to advise throwing up a coin in the air.
 He would go on saying that by the time it fell, we would usually know which outcome we wish for.
 After this, according to the technique he would jokingly call ‘a secret technique’, even looking at the outcome (head or tails) would be unnecessary.

 “From a vantage point of distance, most decisions are not so important, either way is OK.
 Why we do what we do is most important.
 ‘Is it for me or is it for others?’
 If our direction is clear, then our choice is also clear.”

-As Zen practitioners, we do not have to believe in anything – not in Buddha, not in famous Zen masters, and especially not in our teaching style or tradition.
-Instead, we need a great deal of trust and belief in what we are doing – just now – in our practice, whatever it consists of.
+Zen practitioners do not necessarily have a shared set of beliefs.
+Instead, Zen practitioners put trust and belief in the present, in their practice, whatever it consists of.

-Zen Master Wu Bong always pointed out that we need keep on with our Zen practice and its given forms, be they bowing or chanting or silent sitting or mantra or kongan or counting the breath.
-Most important is not to change all the time, because Zen is not about checking and preferences.
-That doesn't work.
-Zen Master Wu Bong always emphasized approaching and reflecting each situation without hindrance, known as 'trying mind', which is often invoked with the admonition: 'just do it!'
+Zen Master Wu Bong believed that Zen practitioners need keep on with Zen practice and its given forms, be they bowing, chanting, silent sitting, mantra, kongan, or counting the breath.
+He believed it was import to not constantly change, as he thought Zen is not about checking and preferences.
+Zen Master Wu Bong emphasized approaching and reflecting each situation without hindrance, known as 'trying mind', which is often invoked with the admonition: 'just do it!'
 Which means to practice and to save all beings.
-We have to decide and commit to this course, and then try, try, try, until one day we completely attain it.
+He believed Zen practitioners have to decide and commit to this course, and then repeatedly try until they completely attain it.

-Wake up
+Waking up

+Zen Master Wu Bong put emphasis on "waking up" and it's urgency.
 "Nobody guarantees our life.
 So if there is anything that you think may be useful, just now is the time to use it.
 In our life, past mind and future mind cannot be attained.
 Present mind also cannot be attained.
 Because if you say "present", it is already not present, already gone.
 If you lose this moment, you can never regain it.

 We follow Buddha's example.
 Buddha means awakened.
 If you are not going to awake, tomorrow is too late.
 One hour from now is also too late.
 Even one second from now is too late.
 Just this moment, wake up.